day8/re-frame/docs/Flows.md

 </div>

 Notes:
-- `:inputs` is a mapping from keywords to `app-db` paths
+- `:inputs` is a map from keywords (identifiers) to `app-db` paths
 - When the values at the `:inputs` paths change, the an `:output` function is called to calculate a new derived value.
 It is called with two args:
-    - any previously calculated derived value
+    - any previously calculated derived value  (ignored in the code above)
-    - a map with the same keys as `:inputs` and, for each, the current value from `app-db` at that path.
+    - a map with the same keys as `:inputs` and, for each, the current value from `app-db` at the associated path.
-- The newly calculated derived value (`width` in the example - the output of the function call) is put back into `app-db` at `:path`
+- The newly calculated, returned, derived value (`width` in the example - the output of the function call) is put back into `app-db` at `:path`

 ## When Does This All Happen?

-`event handlers` create `effects` and, typically, one is a change to `app-db`.
+`event handlers` create `effects`, and, typically, one is a change to `app-db`.
 Immediately after `app-db` is changed, flows are "run".
 That's why above I called Flows step 3.b.
 When `Flows` are `run`, input paths in `app-db` are checked for changes, and where necessary, output values are recalculated and put into `app-db`.

 So, because of Flows, effects to `app-db` can cause further effects to `app-db`.
 And, yes, if necessary, the effects of one flow can feed into another flow - the `:path` output of one flow can be one of the  `:inputs` of another flow.